-This course of study is designed to expose students to the basic conceptual, theoretical, technical andmethodological principles in the development, administration and interpretation of psychologicalmeasurements.
-It is essential that students who intend to offer this course have good background inBasic Statistics and/or Statistics for psychologist.
+This course of study is designed to expose students to the basic conceptual, theoretical, technical and methodological principles in the development, administration, and interpretation of psychological tests and measurements.
+Applications/uses of psychological tests in industrial/organisational, educational and clinical settings are also, covered.